isomerpages/cpib-corp-old/press-room/press-releases/_posts/2023-09-28-post-HDB Senior Estate Manager and Construction Company Director Charged For Alleged Conspiracy.md

 image: ""
 variant: markdown
 ---
-On 28 September 2023, the following two individuals will be charged in Court for allegedly committing offences under the Prevention of Corruption Act:
+On 28 September 2023, the following two individuals were charged in Court for allegedly committing offences under the Prevention of Corruption Act:

 a)	Tan Siam Chua (“Tan”) (陳森泉, 60-year-old male Singaporean), a Senior Estate Manager of the Housing & Development Board (“HDB”) at the material time; and